It’s That Time of Year Again…

 Great Escape – This parks primary focus has always been the water park, and they just got a decent sized expansion in 2019.
 They also haven’t received a roller coaster in a really long time, but I doubt they’ll get one in 2020.
 That said, I don’t think it will be a complete off-year.
 I predict that Great Escape will receive a larger pendulum thrill ride in 2020.

-Darien Lake – 2020 will be Darien Lake’s second year as a Six Flags park.
+Darian Lake – 2020 will be Darian Lake’s second year as a Six Flags park.
 The park actually received a new coaster in 2018, and Six Flags put in a larger flat ride sky screamer in 2019.
 That said, the park does still seem to be lacking in flat rides.
 I think Six Flags will put in a pendulum thrill ride in 2020, perhaps themed to DC if they want to start using that theming at the new park.

 Frontier City – I honestly think this newly-acquired Six Flags park will replace Great Escape as the runt of the Six Flags litter.
 They don’t have a lot of competition, so they’re in no dire need of a huge expansion.
 The park received a new kiddie area in 2019, so in 2020 I expect the park will receive some sort of family ride or two to continue to appeal to their “family” market.